 - Food – put into the pantry or refrigerator.

-- Towels – put in the laundry room if they are dirty or away if they are clean.
+- Rags or dirty kitchen towels – put in the laundry room if they are dirty or away if they are clean.

-- Trash – if you find more trash or recyclables put them into the can.
+- Trash or recyclables – as you are decluttering if you have any trash or recyclables put them into the can.

 Step #3.
 Appliances